 Often foods that are high in fibre are high in both soluble and insoluble.

-See these two posts for more on healthy foods to include in your diet to lose belly fat.
+See these two posts for more on healthy foods to include in your diet to lose weight.

 GET THE ULTIMATE FOOD SWAPS FREEBIE!